FlowFuse/website/src/blog/2024/08/dashboard-new-layout-widgets-and-gauges.md

 ![Screenshot showing a number input widget with Dashboard](./images/ui-number-input-widget.png){data-zoomable}
 _Screenshot showing a number input widget with Dashboard_

+You can try the Number Input now in our [live Dashboard running on FlowFuse](https://dashboard-demos.flowfuse.cloud/dashboard/number-input)

 ## New Gauges

 Data visualization is a cornerstone of any effective dashboard.
 We’re excited to introduce two new gauges designed to provide at-a-glance insights into your key metrics.